 CHM curatorial intern Brigid Kennedy recounts the extraordinary life of Mary Livermore.
-This blog post is part of a series in which we share the stories of local women who made history in anticipation of CHM’s upcoming exhibition Democracy Limited: Chicago Women and the Vote, opening August 2020.
+This blog post is part of a series in which we share the stories of local women who made history in anticipation of CHM’s upcoming exhibition Democracy Limited: Chicago Women and the Vote.

 Mary Livermore dedicated her life to abolition, temperance, women’s suffrage, and supporting the Union during the Civil War.
 Skilled in organizing, raising awareness, and gaining support for her causes, Livermore became a friend to Abraham Lincoln, a popular orator, and a key figure in the Union’s victory.

 An undated portrait of Mary A. Livermore.
 ICHi-051132, CHM